zderApfel/RoU/README.md

 * Protag Lock
 * An optional (and skippable) mission that you can do at the beginning.
 This raid entails escaping jail after being arrested during a protest

-## A New Home

-* Protag Lock
-* Find an abandoned weather site
-* This site is a dungeon that is inhabited by a cult that believes that the start of the Second Ice Age was a simulation and the weather sites hold the key to escaping it
-* Once beaten, this site becomes your new hideout

 ## Retribution

 * *"Get your revenge.
 Take down the Chief of Police and anybody who tries to stop you"*